INESCTEC/predico-collabforecast/documentation/docs/listing_open_sessions.md

-To interact with the Predicto API and retrieve information about open market sessions, you can use the following endpoints:
+To interact with the Predicto API and retrieve information about open market sessions, you can use the following endpoint:

 - **GET** [`/api/v1/market/session`](https://predico-elia.inesctec.pt/redoc/#tag/market/operation/get_market_session) - Retrieve list of market sessions (you can filter by 'open' sessions with query parameters)